JohnnyR2003/GomokuRoyale/README.md

 ## Features

-- **Single Player Mode**: Practice and improve your skills against AI opponents with varying difficulty levels.
+- **Single Player Mode**: Practice and improve your skills against someone else on the same device.(AI opponents TBA)
 - **Customizable Game Settings**: Choose board sizes and set your preferred rules for a personalized experience.
 - **User Profiles**: Create and manage your player profile, track your progress, and view your game statistics.(still in development)